 16. Acquired awards and recognition – How a candidate gained awards and recognition in his previous job.

-Whether you’re a part of the HR and recruitment team or a business owner, you have to be a great observer of profiles and read deeper between the qualifications.
+Whether you’re a part of the HR and recruitment team or a business owner, you have to be a great observer of profiles.
 Behind every applicant is always an impressive resume—some details can be overdone, while some are unfit for the job.
 It’s your task to deem whether a candidate’s worthy or not, so screen wisely.

 SPECIALIST RECRUITMENT SOLUTIONS DELIVERING UNRIVALLED RESULTS